Skip to content

 Keyword type: Job keyword.

-Possible values: Valid URL, e.g. https://prod.example.com.
-May contain CI/CD variables, including predefined variables, as well as project, company/team-level variables, and variables declared in gitflic-ci.yaml.
+Possible values: A valid URL, e.g., https://prod.example.com.
+It can contain CI/CD variables, including predefined ones, as well as project, company/team level variables, and variables declared in gitflic-ci.yaml.

 Example: